LudovicGardy/LetsDine/README.md

 # Let's Dine - Prototype of a distance calculator

-The prototype is available at https://letsdine.streamlit.app.
+The Web Prototype of this app is available at https://letsdine.streamlit.app.

 ## Basic structure of the repository